mapsync/scottsville-advisory/site/content/contact/_index.md

       Ken Goforth – (270) 237-3640

-      Dr. Mark Huntsman – (270) 237-3655
+      Dr. Mark Huntsman – (270) 622-8951

       Michael McGuire – (270) 606-5217

-      City Council meetings are held the 2nd Monday of each month at 6:00 p.m. at City Hall.
+      City Council meetings are held the 2nd Monday of each month at 6:00 p.m. at City Hall and the 4th Monday of each month at noon.
   - heading: Information
     text: |
       Mayor’s Office